department-of-veterans-affairs/vets-website/content/pages/health-care/after-you-apply.md

 </p>
 <b>Note</b>: Canceling your enrollment in VA health care may impact your health care coverage requirements under the Affordable Care Act if you don't have other health care.

 You may reapply at any time.
-Please note, we'll consider you a new applicant when you reapply, and we'll base your eligibility on the eligibility requirements at that time.
+But please note that we'll consider you a new applicant when you reapply.
+We'll base your eligibility on the eligibility requirements at that time.

 <BR>